 - “I have had the pleasure of receiving sound council on real estate endeavors from both Rulon and Spencer Munns.
 The reason I decided to do business with Bogin, Munns & Munns is because of their high level of legal expertise, their reputation of integrity, and their long time commitment to Central Florida which gave me, a relatively new Orlando resident, the reassurance of having a real advocate in my corner.
 You will be in great hands with Bogin, Munns & Munns.” – Clay B., from Orlando

 - “Spencer Munns and staff have been a great help.
 With so many attorneys and different areas of practice they are a complete firm with a long history within Florida.” – Alan K., from Orlando

 Our team is ready to hear your case to see how we can be of assistance to you.

 General Services We Provide As Your Real Estate Lawyers

 As your real estate team, we can provide you with innovative legal services, such as:

 - Escrow dispute advice

-We are happy to guide you in the real estate process and closing.
-We can meet you in the location that is most convenient for you with 13 locations throughout Central Florida, with our Main office in Orlando.
-We also have offices including Orlando, we have 12 other offices including Clermont, Cocoa, Daytona, Gainesville, Kissimmee, Leesburg, Melbourne, Ocala, Orange City, St. Cloud, Titusville, and The Villages.
-Our attorneys work aggressively to ensure your real estate matter is handled with the care you should expect from a firm that has been around for over 40 years.
+We are happy to guide you through the real estate process and closing.
+We can meet you at a location that is most convenient for you in 13 locations throughout Central Florida, with our main office in Orlando.
+Our attorneys can ensure your real estate matter is handled with the care you should expect from a firm that has been around for over 40 years.